 Kane passed therapy dog testing and earned his Canine Good Citizen and Novice and Intermediate trick dog titles.
 Kane provides animal therapy through Creature Comfort Pet Therapy.
-We are working on further CGC and trick dog titles as well as his Companion Dog title.
+We are working on further CGC and trick dog titles as well as his Companion Dog title in competitive obedience.

 Australian Cattle Dog/Beagle Born 2016